 - Studies using private information that can be readily identified with individuals, even if the information was not collected specifically for the study in question.

 - Studies that use human bodily materials such as cells, blood, urine, tissues, organs, hair, or nail clippings, even if the researcher did not collect these materials for the study.
 However, such research may not be considered human subjects research if the materials/data are coded and the investigator does not have access to the coding systems.
-Guidance on research involving coded private information or biological specimens is available on the web.
+Guidance on research involving coded private information or biological specimens is available on the web (link is external).

 - Studies that produce generalizable knowledge about categories or classes of subjects from individually identifiable information.